 Broadly, my research investigates the cultural politics of high-tech work practices with a focus on how actors produce “innovation” cultures.
 I work on these questions through two sites: entrepreneurial development efforts in India and the Amazon data processing outsourcing site Mechanical Turk.

-My book Innovators and their Others: Entrepreneurial Citizenship in Indian Development (under contract with Princeton University Press) explains why politics and development translate into a call for innovation, with entrepreneurialism as its engine.
+My book Innovators and their Others: Entrepreneurial Citizenship in Indian Development (forthcoming from Princeton University Press in Spring 2019) explains why politics and development translate into a call for innovation, with entrepreneurialism as its engine.
 A central concern of this book is how this regime sorts and values citizens as innovators, and how innovators’ others are valued or problematized through these processes.

-My work draws on and contributes to Science and Technology Studies, HCI, and South Asia studies.
-I draw on experiences as a Computer Scientist for 10 years as both as a source of research problems and a source of insight on how technical practices are shaped by hierarchies of value, gender, race, and the cultural project called ‘modernity.’
+My work draws on and contributes to Science and Technology Studies, Human-Computer Interaction, and South Asia studies.
+I draw on experiences as a Computer Scientist for 10 years as both as a source of research problems and a source of insight on how technical practices are shaped by hierarchies of value, gender, race, and the cultural and economic project called ‘modernity.’

 Ph.D.
 Informatics (Feminist Emphasis), UC Irvine